Search for low-mass hidden-valley dark showers with non-prompt muon pairs in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results and interpretation

 The limits for the Scenario B1 model as functions of the dark meson $\Ppi_{3}$ proper decay length are shown in Fig.~\ref{scenarioB1_per_mass} for four representative mass hypotheses.
 The Scenario B1 model features a non-pointing dimuon vertex topology, and the benchmarks chosen are for low mass.
 The limits are found to be comparable to those for the Scenario A models, which shows sensitivity is achieved for non-pointing models as well as pointing models.

 The constraints are more stringent in general for lower lifetime hypotheses owing to the higher SV reconstruction efficiency at smaller displacement.
-For very short lifetimes, this effect is lessened by a smaller signal efficiency.
+For very short lifetimes, the constraints are less stringent due to smaller signal efficiencies.
 The limits also tend to be more stringent at higher mass due to the lower background present.
 For similar dark meson masses, stronger sensitivity is achieved for the vector portal because there is a higher dark-meson multiplicity (as shown in Fig.~\ref{dark_meson_multiplicities}).

 The limits obtained for the vector portal model are complementary to those from a previous search performed by the CMS experiment in the muon detectors \cite{CMS:2024bvl} studying the same model, for which longer proper decay lengths are covered.
 This search probes new parameter space for proper decay lengths of the dark \Pomega meson below ${\sim}$100\mm and masses as low as 0.3\GeV.
-There is also an improvement in the limits of up to two orders of magnitude with respect to Ref. \cite{CMS:2024bvl}, which gave the best LHC limits on the model, in the range of proper decay lengths between 100 and 500\mm.
+There is also an improvement in the limits of up to two orders of magnitude with respect to Ref.~\cite{CMS:2024bvl}, which gave the best LHC limits on the model, in the range of proper decay lengths between 100 and 500\mm.
 The first constraints to date are imposed on the Scenario A and Scenario B1 models.

 Limits are also shown as functions of the dark vector meson mass in the vector portal model (Fig.~\ref{vector_limits_per_lifetime}), and the dark photon mass for Scenario A and Scenario B1 models in Fig.~\ref{scenarioA_limits_per_lifetime} and Fig.~\ref{scenarioB1_limits_per_lifetime}, respectively.
 The limits are shown for two representative proper decay length hypotheses.
 For Scenarios A and B1, two different cases are considered for the mass ratio between the dark pion $\Ppi_{3}$ and the dark photon \dphoton, which are $m_{\Ppi_{3}}=10m_{\dphoton}$ and $m_{\Ppi_{3}}=3m_{\dphoton}$ respectively.
 The limits are found to be stronger for the case with $m_{\Ppi_{3}}=10m_{\dphoton}$, because of the lower dark pion multiplicity, leading to a more energetic \dphoton.
 The final-state dimuon system is more Lorentz boosted and is more displaced as a result.
 The improvement in sensitivity from the higher displacement outweighs the effect of the lower multiplicity of SVs in this case, leading to an improvement in the sensitivity.
 The decrease in sensitivity at $m_{\dphoton}\sim0.7\GeV$ is due to a decrease in the branching fraction $\mathcal{B}(\dphoton\to\mu\mu)$, caused by competing decays of \dphoton to $\PGpp\PGpm$ or $\PGpp\PGpm\PGpz$.